John Cary is a connector, writer, speaker, and curator focused on social change, with an emphasis on design for the

-John is a strategic advisor to the new $1,000,000 TED Prize and co-lead of The City 2.0, the 2012 TED Prize focused on the future of cities.
-John was the co-curator with Martin of TEDCity2.0, a day-long event, the first of which took place September 20, 2013, at The TimesCenter in New York, co-hosted by the pair with TED Curator Chris Anderson.
+John is a strategist for the $1,000,000 TED Prize and co-lead of The City 2.0, the 2012 TED Prize focused on the future of cities.
+John was the co-curator with partner Courtney E. Martin of TEDCity2.0, a day-long event, the first of which took place September 20, 2013, at The TimesCenter in New York, co-hosted by the pair with TED Curator Chris Anderson.
 The event featured 20 speakers and was Livestreamed to 138 TEDx events in 48 countries.
-John is also an advisor to Aspen Global Health & Development and a global advisory board member of Possible Health in rural Nepal, and a member of the venture capital firm Kleiner Perkins Caufield & Byers (KPCB)‘s Design Council.
+John is also an advisor to Aspen Global Health & Development, a global advisory board member of Possible Health in rural Nepal, and a member of the venture capital firm Kleiner Perkins Caufield & Byers (KPCB)‘s Design Council.

 John’s first book, The Power of Pro Bono, was published in 2010.
 He is also the founding editor of PublicInterestDesign.org (acquired by Autodesk in July 2013) and his writing has appeared in an array of publications as diverse as The New York Times, CNN.com, The Christian Science Monitor, and Fast Company.

 In addition to his writing, John speaks widely on design, philanthropy, and social change, frequently lecturing at universities and professional conferences around the world.
 In January 2013, he was invited to accompany The Aspen Institute‘s Global Leadership Council on Reproductive Health on a delegation visit to Malawi, and to address President Joyce Banda, members of her cabinet, and international aid organization leaders on the power of design.
 John’s photos from the trip have subsequently been published in The New York Times and The Atlantic.
 In 2012, John spoke at the 2012 Clinton Global Initiative Annual Meeting, the theme of which was “Designing for Impact.”
 Also in 2012, John served as the commencement speaker for the University of Minnesota College of Design.
 In 2011, John served as the commencement speaker for the College of Environmental Design at the University of California, Berkeley.
 In May of last year, John gave the commencement address for the University of New Mexico School of Architecture & Planning.